anchore/syft/README.md

    # when given an arbitrary constraint will be used (even if that version may not be available/published).
    guess-unpinned-requirements: false

-# cataloging file contents is exposed through the power-user subcommand
 file-contents:
   cataloger:
     # enable/disable cataloging of secrets